We may earn a commission from partner links.How we make money

 Extra caution on GLP-1s

 People using GLP-1 medications may already feel full quickly or deal with nausea, constipation or low intake.
 A viral drink that displaces balanced meals can make planning worse.
 If constipation, vomiting or very low appetite shows up, the better move is symptom tracking and clinician guidance, not adding a new daily rule from a trend.
+The goal is to make eating easier and safer, not to add another rule that reduces intake further.

 • Track whether the recipe replaces meals or supports them.